nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     4. Other incorrect commands to try:
         1.  `estimate`.
         2.  `estimate x` (where x is not a `.txt` file, or it is a file path).
-        3.  `estimate script.txt -wph y` (where y is a negative number or a word).
+        3.  `estimate script.txt -wph x` (where x is a negative number or a word).

 > :memo: The file name (including extension) does not have to be `script.txt`, it is named as such for the convenience of testing.